Application of three-body stability to globular clusters: I. The stability radius: Introduction

+A recent comparison between stability criteria in the context of stellar mass triples was conducted by \cite{ZKO2010}; their tests found that the best stability criteria were from \cite{ValtonenEtAl2008} and \cite{Aarseth2003}.
+The stability criterion used in \cite{Aarseth2003} does not include any inclination dependence and is not accurate for the high mass ratios in the galaxy-GC system.
+Therefore in Section~\ref{stability_test} we compare the Mardling stability predictions and the stability criterion of \cite{ValtonenEtAl2008} to numerical experiments of inclined orbits.

+By approximating the cluster potential as a point mass in the stability analysis we are assuming that escaping stars spend most of their time in the outermost regions of the cluster prior to escape.
+A simplified treatment of the galactic potential using a point mass of $10^{11} \msun$ is adopted for analytical convenience.
+The choice of $10^{11} \msun$ is based on a circular velocity of 220 km/s at the galactocentric distance of the sun.
+This assumption breaks down at large distances where the halo potential is closer approximated by an isothermal sphere \citep[e.g.][]{IrrgangEtAl2013}.
+The effect of an isothermal sphere and more realistic galactic potentials are examined in an upcoming paper.

-Simplifying the star-cluster-galaxy system to a single three-body problem ignores the effect of mutual interactions between stars in the cluster, which results in two-body relaxation being ignored.
-This means that in a real cluster stars will be able to diffuse over the predicted tidal radius and escape the cluster from orbits that were initially in stable regions.
-However the very long relaxation timescale in these regions means that this effect is negligible.
+Simplifying the star-cluster-galaxy system to a single three-body problem ignores the effect of mutual interactions between stars in the cluster, overlooking two-body relaxation.
+This means that in a real cluster, stars will be able to diffuse over the predicted tidal radius and escape the cluster from orbits that were initially in stable regions.
+Generally the outer regions of the cluster have very long timescales compared to the timescale of a star's escape from the cluster.
+A more detailed timescale comparison, including where the assumption of two-body relaxation being negligible is valid, is undertaken in Section~\ref{gc:valid}.

-By approximating the cluster potential as a point mass in the stability analysis we are assuming that stars spend most of their time in the outermost regions of the cluster.
-Similarly by treating the galaxy as a point mass the discussion is limited to GCs, which spend most of their time at distances greater than approximately 5 kpc.
-The assumption of a point mass potential for the galaxy for distant cluster orbits is also justified since the mass inside 6.4 kpc is consistent with that of a point mass of roughly $10^{11} \msun$, based on the reasonably well known orbits of the globular clusters NGC 2419 and NGC 7006 \citep{Bellazzini2004}.